kicaj29/.NET-Misc/README.md

 #### TargetsForTfmSpecificContentInPackage
 This element allows to add any other files that should be placed in the nuget.
 It can be used e.g. to include *dacpac* files.

+### Use nuget that contains *dacpacs*
+Because after adding dependency to a nuget that contains *dacpac* files the files are not automatically added to the current solution/project it has to be done manually or by some script. *Dacpac* files have to be uncpack from the nuget and copied to some folder in the current solution/project.

+In *UseNuGet.sln* was created folder *NugetContent* for stuff like *dacpac* files.
+In this case it was copied manually.
+Next this *dacpac* can be referenced by other *sqlproj* files from the current solution.

+NOTE: remember about handling an issue with not executing pre-deployment and pos-deployment scripts from the referenced *dacpac* files (also from the referenced *sqlproj* files).
+More info about it can be found in the [sql repo](https://github.com/kicaj29/sql#how-to-reference-between-sqlproj-files).